-We plan to raise additional funds from external sources and/or from Aspire Capital with which the Group has approximately \$22,000,000 remaining of the total \$30,000,000 commitment to drawdown in the form of equity funding as of 4 June 2021.
-In our assessment, the remaining availability of funds under the Aspire facility, together with our expectation of the Group's ability to raise capital from other fundraising sources and generate cash in the form of R&D tax cash credit could extend the Group's ability to fund operations into June 2022 without any subsequent adjustment to the preliminary forecast.
+We plan to raise additional funds from external sources and/or from Aspire Capital with which the Group has approximately \$22.0 million remaining of the total \$30.0 million commitment to drawdown in the form of equity funding as of 4 June 2022.
+In our assessment, the remaining availability of funds under the Aspire facility, together with our expectation of the Group's ability to raise capital from other fundraising sources could extend the Group's ability to fund operations into December 2023 without any subsequent adjustment to the preliminary forecast.
 The Group currently intends to pursue other external fundraising sources within the fiscal year 2021, although securing such fundraising is subject to uncertainty.